ziptrigo/qr_code/warp.md

 - segno package for QR code generation
 - RDBMS for data storage

+## App name and project structure
+The app name is `qr_code`.
+The app code should be located under `src/qr_code`.
+All references should reflect this structure.
+Database tables related to the app should have the prefix `qr_code`.
+Models are stored under `src/qr_code/models`, each model in its own file.

 ## Current Status
 Initial version done.
 Testing functionality and fixing bugs.